-Welcome to the age of cloud computing where business agility, scalability, efficiencies and cost savings are considered among the top benefits.
-Inceasingly more companies are migrating and building mission-critical applications for the cloud environment.
+Welcome to the age of cloud computing, where business agility, scalability, efficiencies, and cost savings are considered among the top benefits.
+Increasingly more companies are migrating and building mission-critical applications for the cloud environment.
 Perhaps more than any industry, healthcare is found with endless opportunities to get interactions right.

-In simple words, the term cloud computing is defined as delivering computing services such as servers, storage, databases, networking, software, analytics and many more over the cloud (the internet).
-This ensures quicker innovations with the use of malleable resources for the faster boost in economic sales.
+In simple words, cloud computing is defined as delivering computing services such as servers, storage, databases, networking, software, analytics, and many more over the cloud (the internet).
+This ensures quicker innovations with the use of malleable resources for a faster boost in economic sales.
 In addition to this, it successfully helps in cutting down the costs while managing a smooth service-based infrastructure as your business needs.

-Considered as a major boon to the conventional business ways, cloud computing has passed over even ordinary digital technologies.
-As a result, SMB’s to fortune 500 companies are looking forward to adopt the learning curve.
-Further below I would like to mention how it has an astonishing impact on other industries such as Automotive, Education, Financial, Healthcare, Insurance, Hospitality, Real Estate and many more on the run.
+Considered a major boon to the conventional business ways, cloud computing has passed over even ordinary digital technologies.
+As a result, SMB’s to fortune 500 companies are looking forward to adopting the learning curve.
+Further below, I would like to mention how it has an astonishing impact on other industries such as Automotive, Education, Financial, Healthcare, Insurance, Hospitality, Real Estate, and many more on the run.

 - Affordable Costs

-Cloud Computing estimates to cut down the capital expense of buying hardware and software, setting up the servers, and loads of database along with the storage accommodation for tons of networking.
+Cloud Computing estimates to cut down the capital expense of buying hardware and software, setting up the servers, and loads of databases and storage accommodation for tons of networking.
 It adds up faster.

 - Galloping Speed

-Most of the Cloud Computing services are provided on demand and handled with self-serve.
-This ensures that the vast services are provided quickly within minutes on the click of a mouse by providing the businesses flexibility and more capacity.
+Most of the Cloud Computing services are provided on-demand and handled with self-serve.
+This ensures that the vast services are provided quickly within minutes with the click of a mouse by providing the businesses flexibility and more capacity.

 - High Productivity

 The on-site racks of database and network storage pressure with the number of people required to manage the system create a chaotic situation for any organization.
-With Cloud computing, it helps to prevent such identified problems and increases productivity.
+Cloud computing helps to prevent such identified problems and increases productivity.